 Use these reports and resources to gain insight into how California’s children are faring and advocate for change.

-The 2019–20 Pro-Kid Policy Agenda for California is the comprehensive roadmap at the state level for policymakers, stakeholders and others who want to ensure that all children have the opportunity to reach their full potential.
+The 2021 Pro-Kid Policy Agenda for California is the comprehensive state-level roadmap to ensure that all children have the necessary supports to reach their full potential.

 In the first three years of a child’s life, foundational brain architecture is established, making children’s earliest experiences the most important.
 The creation of healthy brain architecture is dependent on good health, positive and nurturing relationships with adults, exposure to enriching learning opportunities, and safe neighborhoods.

 This brief highlights the successful elements of care coordination within 12 of California’s Local Dental Pilot Projects (LDPPs), par t of the state’s Dental Transformation Initiative (DTI) and Section 1115(a) Medicaid Waiver, Medi-Cal 2020.